microsoft/dotnet/Documentation/compatibility/exception-message-has-changed-for-failed-datacontract-serialization-in-case-of-an-unknown-type.md

 ### Recommended Action

 Apps should not depend on specific exception messages.
-If an app depending on this message, please either update it to expect the new message or (preferably) change it to depend only on the exception type.
+If an app depends on this message, either update it to expect the new message or (preferably) change it to depend only on the exception type.

 ### Affected APIs